liuxiaooo/GeoICC/README.md

 ```
 geogpt pre-trained weights.zip
 ```
-into the geogpt folder
+into the geogpt folder.
 and unzip
 ```
 geovit pre-trained weights.zip
 ```
-into the geovit folder
+into the geovit folder.
 For fine-tuning GeoICC on the image-caption pair dataset, please unzip
 ```
 imagecaptiondata.zip